 |2009||11||$645 million||The $579 million KBR / Halliburton Bonny Island, Nigeria enforcement action comprised approximately 90% of the $645 million amount.|

 |2008||10||$885 million||The $800 million Siemens enforcement action comprised approximately 90% of the $885 million amount.|

 |2007||15||$149 million||Six enforcement actions involved Iraq Oil for Food conduct and these enforcement actions comprised 40% of all enforcement actions and approximately 50% of the $149 million amount.|

-*After accounting for various credits or deductions in certain enforcement actions for related foreign law enforcement actions
+* After accounting for certain credits or deductions in several enforcement actions involving foreign companies and/or related foreign law enforcement actions.